-- As a dipping sauce for dumplings, potstickers, and egg rolls
+- As a dipping sauce for dumplings, potstickers, egg rolls, and spring rolls

 - As a finishing sauce for vegetables

 Other delicious and easy homemade sauces:

-Did you like this Homemade Hoisin Sauce Recipe?
+Did you like this hoisin sauce recipe?
 Are there changes you made that you would like to share?Print

 Homemade hoisin sauce has much more complex flavor than what you get at the store.
 It’s less sweet, more savory and with a touch of umami.
 Use it in stir fries, with noodles, or as a dipping sauce.

 - Prep Time: 5 minutes